 Each destination also gives a taste of where you might like to stay, eat, drink and even a list of key celebrations or festivals that you might like to time your trip with.

-Culture Trails is an aspirational hard-cover publication.
+Culture Trails is an aspirational hard-cover publication, just like the lovely new Wellness Escapes, also from Lonely Planet.
 It’s easy to browse, exploring destinations through the eyes of the authors and photographers.
 It would make a great gift too for others who enjoy planning their own travel too.

 While it did cross our minds that ‘52’ might mean ‘one destination every week’, we haven’t figured out how to fund that without the day job.